The following Private Client practice note provides comprehensive and up to date legal information covering:

 A major concern of the older client is how they will be able to pay for any form of long-term care should it be necessary.
 Allied to this is a real fear as to the position of any property they may own and the possibility that it may not be available to their children or if it is used to fund care, that the quality of any accommodation they may subsequently occupy or general care they may receive may suffer when the money runs out.

-Consequently, the practitioner will be asked many times not only about
+Consequently, the practitioner will be asked many times not only about the arrangements for long-term care

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.